Juan-Jones/blogsphere/content/blog/what-is-ecommerce.md

 ---
-title: "What is Ecommerce - History, Types, Components and Future Outlook"
+title: "What is Ecommerce - History, Types & Key Components"
-weight: 3
 description: "Explore the world of eCommerce, a digital realm where virtual markets redefine commerce.
-Uncover digital storefronts, transactions, and the dynamic landscape of modern business."
+Find digital storefronts & the dynamic landscape of modern business."
 image: "images/post/ecommerce-101.jpg"
 date: 2020-08-05T18:19:25+06:00
 categories: ["ecommerce"]